lonelyarcher/LeetcodeJS/README.md

 Object vs Map: Object keys must be string, and has default keys like tostring constructor, valueof, hasOwnProperty, isProtoTypeof
 The typeof operator tests whether value belong to one of six basic types: "number", "string", "boolean", "object", "function" or "undefined".
 The instanceof operator tests whether the prototype property of a constructor appears anywhere in the prototypes chain of an object.

+Java, arraylist equals arraylist if both same length and each elements are equal But in Javascript, no such rule, object are compared only by reference.